|Race||Disembodied Thinker (Primordial)|

 - Ingu'lumin, from Hirstyr Signir - "Mind Over Brawn"

-When the Nine-Tongued Worm was defeated at the Battle of Šadullu, Ingu'lumin fled back to Nemexus.
+When the Nine-Tongued Worm was defeated at the Battle of Šadullu (1501 DE), Ingu'lumin fled to Nemexus.
 In one of his labs he used some primordial ichor or elixir to turn his body into water and then a vapor whereupon it drifted up into Nemexus's swirling cloud of debris.
 The gods and the angels could never find him, wrongly assuming he fled back to Chaos with his master.

 Ingu'lumin's stubborn determination to open a rift to Chaos did not end at Zurukthûr.
-Ten years later, he was contacted by his master, the Nine-Tongued Worm and ordered to aid the demon lord Yeenoghu.
+Ten years later, he was contacted by his master, the Nine-Tongued Worm, ordering him to help out the demon lord Yeenoghu.

 - Nine-Tongued Worm, telepathic link to Ingu'lumin - "Last Order"

-In the Demon Spawn War, Yeenoghu invaded Bal-Kriav by coming through the Primordial Storm.
+In 9111 GE, Yeenoghu invaded Bal-Kriav by coming through the Primordial Storm.
 His closet advisor was Ingu'lumin and unlike his previous master, Yeenoghu let him be the brains while he was the brawn for a demon offensive that led to the capture and control of all of what is today called the Northern Hordelands.

 Ingu'lumin was of such intellect that he would make the combined brain power of the Court of One Hundred Eyes seem infantile.
 His genius led to the finding of a Spark of Creation which allowed his master Yeenoghu to create a race of humanoids similar to him - the gnolls.
 While Yeenoghu and Ingu'lumin were together they were never routed, which is not to say they weren't driven from a battlefield.
 When the other demon lords began to fall to the Quara'tun Covenant, Ingu'lumin advised his master that it was time to retreat back to the Abyss.
 At this advise, Yeenoghu flew into a rage and nearly killed Ingu'lumin before his gnoll generals could stop him.
 After he came to his senses, Yeenoghu agreed with his now crippled adviser and left for the Abyss, taking a fully intact and battle-hardened army of demons and gnolls with him.
 He left a thousand gnolls on Bal-Kriav, to take care of Ingu'lumin and learn from him.
 Yeenoghu's last words to Ingu'lumin were: